IDA-TUBS/MCC/usecases/README.md

 There are a pose estimation and object recognition function.
 The environment model provides state of the platform and radiation levels.

-## SICS
+## TUBS21

-Implementation of the use case developed for the SICS submission.
+Implementation of the use case presented and evaluated in TUBS21.
 It was based on the C1 use case.